Back to the Future: Filming with Fox

 Fox's first day on set was January 15, 1985.
-He filmed Family Ties during the day before traveling to the Back to the Future filming location.
+The first scene he filmed was with Lea Thompson, when their characters first meet in Lorraine's bedroom in 1955.
+Fox filmed Family Ties during the day before traveling to the Back to the Future filming location.
 Often, he would not return home until early the following morning, and on weekends, the schedule was pushed back further as Family Ties was filmed in front of a live audience.
-The teamsters dropping Fox at home regularly had to carry the actor to bed.
+The teamster drivers entrusted with dropping off Fox at home often had to carry the actor to bed.
 This continued until April, when Family Ties finished filming.
 Gale said Fox's youth meant he could cope with less sleep than usual; Fox described it as exhausting, but worth the effort.
 Further into the filming schedule, Fox was energetic during his scenes but struggled to stay awake off set.
-He ad-libbed some lines when he forgot the intended dialog, and recalled looking for a camcorder on the Family Ties set, before realizing it was a prop on Back to the Future.
+He ad-libbed some lines when he forgot the intended dialogue, and recalled looking for a camcorder on the Family Ties set, before realizing it was a prop on Back to the Future.
 He also had to learn to mimic playing the guitar and choreographed skateboarding routines taught by Per Welinder and Bob Schmelzer.

 To compensate for his conflicting schedules and reduce production costs, some scenes involving Marty were shot without Fox, who filmed his part separately.
 Re-shooting scenes allowed the filmmakers to identify problems and implement new ideas.
 To avoid building an additional classroom set, the opening pan across the array of clocks in Doc Brown's laboratory replaced an opening scene where Marty sets off a fire alarm to get out of detention.
 The height differences between Stoltz and Fox necessitated other changes, such as a scene of Fox teaching George how to punch because Fox could not reach the necessary prop.
 According to Gale, once Fox replaced Stoltz, the atmosphere on set improved.
 Thompson anecdotally said while Stoltz ate lunch alone in his trailer, Fox ate lunch with the cast and crew.